In Short

 - creator of any amendments to the photo.

-If you take a photo of yourself, edit and upload it to a social media site, you own the copyright in that image.
-If another business uses it without your permission, that is copyright infringement.
+If you take a photo of yourself, edit it, and upload it to a social media site, you own the copyright to that image.
+If another business uses it without your permission, that is considered copyright infringement.
+Conversely, if a third party or agency photographs you, you may not own the copyright to the image.
+However, this does not mean you lack any rights.

 The Australian Consumer Law (ACL)